cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 <HighlightBox type="note">

 The most up to date major version of the Go relayer is v2.
-This version introduced major updates and improvements including the introduction of a provider interface to accommadate for chains with different consensus types than Tendermint and introducing event-based processing resulting in performance improvements.
+This version delivered major updates and improvements, including the introduction of a provider interface to accommodate chains with different consensus types than Tendermint, and event-based processing that results in performance improvements.

-We thus recommend using this latest version, the commands below assume you're using v2.
+We recommend using this latest version, and the following commands assume you're using v2.

 </HighlightBox>